Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are generally strong, providing specific details about countries.
-Clue 1 mentions 'region with its own government', and Clue 2 mentions 'borders' and 'flags', which are good specific identifiers.
-Clue 3 references 'common language, history, and sense of national identity'.
-Clue 9 is a bit weaker, mentioning economic activities, which could apply to other entities.
-No clue contains the answer word.
-The clues are diverse, covering various aspects of countries.
+The informed clues are generally strong, providing specific characteristics of a country.
+Clue 1 is good.
+Clue 2 is a strong clue.
+Clue 3 is good, but could be more specific.
+Clue 4 is very good.
+Clue 5 is a strong clue.
+Clue 6 is less specific and could apply to other choices.
+Clue 7 is okay.
+Clue 8 is good.
+Clue 9 is a strong clue.
+The clues do a good job of differentiating 'country' from 'company' and 'economy'.

 ✅ Strengths:
 - Generally specific and relate to correct answer